0xshariq/totion/README.md

 ### 💡 How Translation Works

-**The Simple Version:**

-When you select a language, Totion uses AI-powered translation with smart context detection.
-It automatically understands whether text is a button, help message, or keyboard shortcut and translates accordingly.
+When you pick a language, Totion uses AI to translate the interface.
+It's smart enough to understand buttons, menus, and shortcuts.

-**Accuracy Features:**

-✅ **Context Detection**: Knows the difference between UI labels, instructions, and status messages
-✅ **Technical Glossary**: Consistent translation of terms like "note", "markdown", "export"
-✅ **Quality Mode**: Uses slower but more accurate translation (not fast mode)
-✅ **Retry Logic**: Automatically retries failed translations
-✅ **Formatting Preservation**: Keeps newlines, markdown, and special characters intact

-**Speed & Performance:**

-🐢 **First time you switch language:**

-- Takes 2-3 seconds to load all common UI text
+**First Time:** Takes 2-3 seconds to load translations **After That:** Instant!
+Everything is cached
-- Uses smart batch translation (translates many strings at once)
-- You'll see everything translated within seconds

-⚡ **After that:**

-- Everything is instant (saved in memory)
-- No delays or waiting
-- Smooth as butter!

-**No Freezing:**

-✅ 300ms timeout: App never freezes, always stays responsive
-✅ Background loading: Translations load while you use the app
-✅ Batch translation: Loads 50+ strings in one go (much faster!)
-✅ Smart caching: Once translated, always instant
+**What Gets Translated:**
+- Menus and buttons
+- Help text and instructions
+- Keyboard shortcuts
+- Status messages

+**What Stays the Same:**
+- Your note content
+- File names
+- Error messages

 ---

-### 🔧 Translation Troubleshooting
+### 🔧 Translation Issues?

-**"I see mixed English and my language"**
+**"I see mixed languages"**
-👉 Normal for the first 2-3 seconds after switching.
-The app is batch-loading translations in the background.
+👉 Wait 2-3 seconds - translations are loading.

-**"Translation seems slow"**
+**"Seems slow"**
-👉 Only the first time.
-Uses batch translation to load everything quickly.
-After that, instant!
+👉 Only first time.
+Then it's instant!

-**"App freezes when I select a language"**
-👉 App should NEVER freeze now!
-It has a 300ms timeout and loads everything in the background.

-**"Bridge server won't start"**
-👉 Make sure you have Node.js installed.
-The app auto-installs everything else.

-**"Some text isn't translating"**
+**"Some text not translating"**
-👉 Error messages and file paths stay in English on purpose.
-UI text is what gets translated.
+👉 Error messages stay in English.
+That's normal.

 ---

 ### 🎯 Translation Features

 - 🌍 **9 Languages**: Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, Russian
-- 🎯 **Maximum Accuracy**: 90%+ with quality mode + context detection + technical glossary
+- 🎯 **90%+ Accuracy**: Smart context detection for better translations
-- ⚡ **Fast**: Instant after first load (cached in memory)
+- ⚡ **Fast & Smooth**: Instant after first load
-- 🔄 **Auto-Start**: No manual setup needed
 - 🎨 **UI Only**: Your notes stay in your language
-- 🔁 **Retry Logic**: Automatic retries with exponential backoff for reliability
-- 📚 **Smart Context**: Detects UI labels, help text, shortcuts, and status messages
-- 🔧 **Technical Glossary**: Consistent translation of technical terms

 **Requirements:** Node.js + Free API key from [lingo.dev](https://lingo.dev)

-**Note:** If API key is not set, the app will work fine in English.
+**Note:** Works in English without API key.

 #### 📤 Export Menu (Press Alt+E from home)